-- 1. Verification that a physical examination has been completed within 12 months of applying to the program by an approved health care provider (MD, DO, PA, CNP). - 2.
-Vaccination verification form indicating the following vaccination have been completed: - a.
-MMR - b.
-Varicella - c.
-Hepatitis B - d.
-Tetanus-Diphtheria-Pertussis (Tdap). - 3.
-Proof of a Tuberculosis (TB) test completed within the past 12 months. - 4.
-Proof of antibody titers and/or influenza vaccination.
+- 1. Verification that a physical examination has been completed within 12 months of applying to the program by an approved health care provider (MD, DO, PA, CNP).

+- 2. Vaccination verification form indicating the following vaccination have been completed:

+- a.
+MMR

+- b.
+Varicella

+- c.
+Hepatitis B

+- d.
+Tetanus-Diphtheria-Pertussis (Tdap).

+- 3. Proof of a Tuberculosis (TB) test completed within the past 12 months.

+- 4. Proof of influenza vaccination or antibody titers.

+- 5. Proof of COVID-19 vaccination.